finos/devops-automation/README.md

 ## What are the objectives of DevOps Automation?

-To unite SMEs from across FINOS members to help solve the industries challenges as they relate to continuous automation and the related audit and regulatory compliance.
+To unite SMEs from across FINOS members to help solve the industry's challenges as they relate to continuous automation and the related audit and regulatory compliance.
 Often seen as an inhibitor of productivity, we see automation of our DevOps practices provides an opportunity to drive automated compliance that help facilitate reduced delivery timelines and increased productivity.
 The DevOps Automation SIG has formed a number of Working Groups which focus on innovating collaborative solutions to the benefit of all our members.

 ## How do we work?